Elias Tours Egypt · Alexandria

 Bibliotheca Alexandrina

-The modern reincarnation of the ancient Great Library — a stunning contemporary monument to learning, hosting millions of books, museums, and cultural events on the Mediterranean shore.
+The modern reincarnation of the ancient Great Library — a contemporary building opened in 2002 on the waterfront site of the ancient Library, hosting millions of books, museums, and cultural events on the Mediterranean shore.

 05